openstreetmap/openstreetmap-website/INSTALL.md

 * Install jpegoptim: `brew install jpegoptim`
 * Install gifsicle: `brew install gifsicle`
 * Install svgo: `brew install svgo`
-* Install Bundler: `gem install bundler` (you might need to `sudo gem install bundler` if you get an error about permissions)
+* Install Bundler: `gem install bundler` (you might need to `sudo gem install bundler` if you get an error about permissions - or see note below about [developer Ruby setup](#rbenv))

 You will need to tell `bundler` that `libxml2` is installed in a Homebrew location.
-If it uses the system-installed one then you will get errors installing the `libxml-ruby` gem later on.
+If it uses the system-installed one then you will get errors installing the `libxml-ruby` gem later on<a name="macosx-bundle-config"></a>.

 ```
 bundle config build.libxml-ruby --with-xml2-config=/usr/local/opt/libxml2/bin/xml2-config